saurabhsawant/Temp/README.md

-Wario is the workflow mechanism for IQ.
+Wario handles workflow for IQ.
 ==========================